Concordium/concordium-node-sdk-js/README.md

 ## Packages

-Contains the different packages for the JS-SDKs.

-### SDK package
+A collection of useful packages for building typescript/javascript applications within for the Concordium blockchain.

+- <a id="sdk-package"></a>[`@concordium/web-sdk`](./packages/sdk):
-The [SDK](./packages/sdk) contains the actual SDK, which can used in both a web and NodeJS environment.
+  Contains the actual SDK, which can used in both a web and NodeJS environment.

-### Rust-bindings package
+- <a id="rust-bindings-package"></a>[`@concordium/rust-bindings`](./packages/rust-bindings){#rust-bindings-package}:

-The [rust-bindings](./packages/rust-bindings) contains bindings for Rust code, which is used by the SDK through WASM.
+  Contains bindings for Rust code, which is used by the SDK through WASM.
 This package is a utility package that should not be used directly, only through the usage of the SDK.

-### Ccd-js-gen package
+- <a id="ccd-js-gen-package"></a>[`@concordium/ccd-js-gen`](./packages/ccd-js-gen){#ccd-js-gen-package}:

-The [ccd-js-gen](./packages/ccd-js-gen) contains a library and CLI for generating smart contract clients for TypeScript and JavaScript.
+  A library and CLI for generating smart contract clients for TypeScript and JavaScript

+- <a id="wallet-connectors-package"></a>[`@concordium/wallet-connectors`](./packages/wallet-connectors){#wallet-connectors-package}:
+  Interfaces for interacting with wallets along with implementations for Browser Wallet and WalletConnect (v2).
+  The library has no dependencies to any UI framework.

+- <a id="react-components-package"></a>[`@concordium/react-components`](./packages/react-components){#react-components-package}:
+  React components and hooks for implementing features commonly needed by dApps.
+  The components only manage React state and pass data to application components - no actual HTML is being rendered.

 ## Install/updating dependencies